First, a proposed addition to the Basilica of St. John memorial monument headstone, his epitaph would read:

 The emperor’s predecessor banishes John to the barren rock island Patmos for the crime of preaching the Gospel.
 Legend has it that John was banished after not dying in the attempt to boiling him oil.
 Patmos was an island void of any signs of sustaining life (as in growing vegetation sustainable for a viable community).
 Rome used it as a prison.
 Patmos means “my killing.”

 Here, typical of God’s style and timing, despite what human ruling powers think they control, is where John is given a divinely prophetic inspiration about events of the future return and coming of Jesus.
 There are four viewpoints about this book.
 Some think (the Preterits outlook) Revelation’s predictions have already happened in early church history, in the first century (possibly Nero’s persecution); others see it as a historical description of the end times (known as the historicist forecast).
 Then there is the view that its tale is about the constant conflict (seen as the idealist viewpoint) between good and evil.
 Finally, the futurist view it as yet to be fulfilled.
-Daniel 9 and Matthew 25 augment this end times story.
+Daniel 9 and Matthew 25 speak to end times narrative.
 If we didn’t have the book of Revelations then the Bible would not have an end.
-That being said forty percent of biblical prophecy is still unfulfilled.
+That being said, right now, forty percent of biblical prophecy is still unfulfilled.

 “Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea.
 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”